All Victorian organisations that provide services or facilities to children are required by law to comply with the Child Safe Standards.

 - Encourage children to ‘have a say’, especially on issues that are important to them or about decisions that affect their lives.

-- Cultural safety of Aboriginal children
+- Promoting the cultural safety of Aboriginal children

-- Safety of children with disabilities.
+- Promoting the safety of children with a disability.

 The seven Standards are as follows: